SYSTEMS IN ACTION · The Handler

 They are often the ones with reputations for compliance, efficiency, and calm.
 They are practical.
 Seemingly adult.
 They know how the place works.
 They “get things done.”
 They reduce visible chaos.
 They soothe executives.
 They help frightened people feel there is a process.
 They often appear indispensable.

-Sometimes they really are, to the inner circle of institutional vultures who want personal gain at public or organizational expense.
+Sometimes they really are, at least to the inner circle of institutional vultures who want personal gain at public or organizational expense.

 The handler is often a real talent misapplied to preservation of the wrong thing.
 This is why the role can be so hard to name.
 The person is not always visibly malicious.
-Sometimes they are warm, efficient, reassuring, and even kind in small ways.
+Sometimes they are warm, efficient, reassuring, and even kind in small ways, especially to the cooperative.
 The violence is administrative.
 The damage is often one or two layers removed from the smile.

 Meanwhile, the people trying to force truth into the open often look worse.
 Agitated.
 Difficult.
 Procedurally impatient.
 Lacking tact.
 Emotional.
 Inconvenient.
-The handler benefits from contrast.
-Corrupt systems train observers to prefer composure over clarity.
+The handler benefits from this contrast.
+Corrupt systems train observers to prefer composure over real clarity.
+So the person who advises just one more meeting before a decision looks more composed than the one who bursts out, "But we have had seventeen meetings on this already!"

-So the very qualities that should make a person seem trustworthy, calm, competence, procedural literacy, emotional control, can become the mask through which containment of wrongdoing is delivered.
+So the very qualities that should make a person seem trustworthy such as emotional calmness displayed to auditors, general competence, procedural literacy, and knowledge of the system's layers can become the mask through which containment of wrongdoing is delivered.

-The handler is easiest to miss when the institution most wants to believe it is being responsibly managed.
+The handler is easiest to miss when the institution most wants to believe it is being responsibly managed, because they appear to steady the storm of scrutiny.

 Handler Definition: